mdtusz/blastoff/README.md

   }
 });

-//-> Output will be json
+//-> Output will be a single element array with an object for the next launch.
 ```

 Thanks to spaceflightnow.com for the data.